Lalasa1234/ml-interview-Prep/README.md

 In practice, tuning random forest entails having a large number of trees (the more the better, but always consider computation constraint).
 Also, `min_samples_leaf` (The minimum number of samples at the leaf node) to control the tree size and overfitting.
 Always CV the parameters.
+Other Hyperparameters to tune:
+* bootstrap = method for sampling data points with (True) or without replacement (False)
+* min_samples_split = min number of data points placed in a node before the node is split
+* max_features = max number of features considered for splitting a node

 Cross Validation:

 <img width="521" alt="image" src="https://github.com/user-attachments/assets/fadc668c-3b35-4d49-aead-83aaaa270a53">